gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/habits.md

 Muscle Memory ensures you can focus on the problem instead of wasting brain power for typing.

-Mastering all these tools is vital for becoming productive.
+Mastering all these tools is vital to become more productive.
 Thereby it is not relevant which specific OS (Linux, Windows) or editor (Emacs, Vim, or an IDE) you adapt.
 Nevertheless I recommend to invest your efforts in perpetuating tools such as the terminal or classic editors like Vim and Emacs.
 These tools exist